-If you can identify a specific trigger for your furry friend, it’s critical to make it’s life easier by avoiding the situation when possible.
+If you can identify a specific trigger for your furry friend, it’s critical to make life easier by avoiding the situation when possible.
 While not all causes are easily avoidable, some canine triggers are.
-For example, if it seems like your dog is triggered by new animals entering your home, it may be best to avoid welcoming in any new pets.
+For example, if it seems like your dog is triggered by new animals entering your home, it may be best to avoid welcoming any new pets.

 Sudden aggression in dogs has been linked to many potential factors.
 After reading this article, you’ve likely identified at least one reason why aggression may have become a newly developed problem.